Check the level of your immune system's response to vaccination or past infection.

 This brand new test (January 2021) “was designed to aid in evaluating the immune status of individuals with a quantitative measurement of IgG antibodies against the spike receptor binding domain (RBD) of SARS-CoV-2.”

-Whether you have been vaccinated or caught Covid-19 naturally, this test will confirm whether your immune system has developed IgG antibodies and give you a quantitative measure of your body's response (between levels of 0 - 80,000 AU/ml).
+Whether you have been recently vaccinated or caught Covid-19 naturally, this IgG test will confirm whether your immune system has developed IgG antibodies and give you a quantitative measure of your body's response (between levels of 0 - 80,000 AU/ml).

 IgG levels often reduce quite quickly in the months after an infection and this test will enable you to monitor your IgG levels over time to see if your levels are dropping to below the levels that may be assumed to give immunity.

 Once your sample has been processed, you will receive your results via email.
+Please don't forget to register your test before sending it back to us (link will be provided after purchase).

 To get tested, order your IgG Quantitative Immune Response Test today.

-Please note, it is not yet clear whether how your immune response relates to whether you are immune or not.
+Please note, it is not yet clear how your immune response relates to whether you are immune or not.
 Research into this is ongoing so do not presume you are immune - even with a positive result.
 This virus has not been around for long enough for the scientists to be sure whether or not having IgG antibodies does make you immune - even at high levels.

 When should I take this test?